lyteword/chspurgeon-tod/volume-3/psalm-77.md

 **Verse 15.**

-1\.The redeemed: *thy people; the sons of,* etc.
+1\.
+The redeemed: *thy people; the sons of,* etc.

 (a) In captivity though they are his people.

 (b) His people though they are in captivity.

-2\.The redemption: from Egyptian bondage.
+2\.
+The redemption: from Egyptian bondage.

-3\.The Redeemer: *Thou, with thine arm,* etc. God by Christ, his arm: *Mine own arm brought,* etc. *To whom is the arm of the Lord revealed?
+3\.
+The Redeemer: *Thou, with thine arm,* etc. God by Christ, his arm: *Mine own arm brought,* etc. *To whom is the arm of the Lord revealed?
 G. R.*

 **Verses 16-18.**

-1\.The homage of nature to the God of grace.
+1\.
+The homage of nature to the God of grace.

-2\.Its subserviency to his designs. *G. R.*
+2\.
+Its subserviency to his designs. *G. R.*

 **Verse 19.**

-1\.The ways of God to men are peculiar: *In the sea: thy path, etc.*
+1\.
+The ways of God to men are peculiar: *In the sea: thy path, etc.*

-2\.They are uniform, they lie in regular *footsteps.*
+2\.
+They are uniform, they lie in regular *footsteps.*

-3\.They are inscrutable: like the path of the ship upon the waters, not of the ploughshare on the land.
+3\.
+They are inscrutable: like the path of the ship upon the waters, not of the ploughshare on the land.

 **Verse 19.** God's way is in the sea.
 In things changeable, ungovernable, vast, unfathomable, terrible, overwhelming, the Lord has the ruling power.

 **Verse 20.**

-1\.The subjects of divine guidance: *thy people.*
+1\.
+The subjects of divine guidance: *thy people.*

-2\.The manner of their guidance: *like a flock* —separated, united, dependent.
+2\.
+The manner of their guidance: *like a flock* —separated, united, dependent.

-3\.The agents employed: *by the hand;* the Great Shepherd leads by the hand of under shepherds.
+3\.
+The agents employed: *by the hand;* the Great Shepherd leads by the hand of under shepherds.
 "May every under shepherd keep his eye intent on Thee."

 **Verse 20.** Church history.

-1\.The church a flock.
+1\.
+The church a flock.

-2\.God seen as leading it on.
+2\.
+God seen as leading it on.

-3\.Instrumentality always used.
+3\.
+Instrumentality always used.

 ## Works Upon The Seventy-Seventh Psalm